BJBell-Analytics/workWFM/README.md

 # workIDP
-Routines to help track IDP data and aid data exploration
+Routines to help clean, analyze, and track data for my workforce duties.